BLOOM’s REVISED TAXONOMY for Art & Design

 The table has learning objectives that develop in complexity, cover the full range of art learning skills and which you can modify and adapt to schemes of work over the course of a few years.
 I think it could be simplified and used in Key Stage 1 where it will guide teachers to deliver important skills in practical subjects.
 It could certainly be integrated into Primary art, technology and with some revision, science too.
 And remember, I’ve adapted this to suit art (from a science model) so it could easily be adapted back again for other subjects.

-Using this model I can easily see if a pupil has strengths or weaknesses in any of the four knowledge domains and much they have progress they make in the six learning strands.
+Using this model I can easily see if a pupil has strengths or weaknesses in any of the four knowledge domains and how much progress they make in the six learning strands.
 What’s important to bear in mind for the teacher is that just because the six learning strands increase in complexity it doesn’t mean that they are placed in sequential order.
 For example, you might teach procedural analysis before procedural application, i.e. you might try out techniques before you apply them.
 Besides, some creative tasks are so complex that they require the application of multiple facets of the learning model.
 What is interesting is that the model says that trying out different techniques is harder than applying them.
 I think this is correct because experimentation is very challenging.

 Primary Elementary Art Progression using the table